 Southern Loamy Prairie

-The Loamy Prairie is adjacent and above the Claypan site.
+The Southern Loamy Prairie is characterized by very deep loamy soils occurring on uplands.
+They are vegetatively productive and provide good grazing for livestock.
+This site is adjacent and in a higher landform than the Claypan prairie site.
 It does not have a restrictive claypan and has loamier soils with much higher production.

 Table 1.
 Dominant plant species